1ran-wang/CSC369-Notes/exam_review.md

   * ready, running, blocked
 - How do threads relate to virtual address spaces?
 - From program to process
-  1. Create a new process with a new PCB, address space structure and allocate memory
-  2. Load executable and initialize start state for process to ready
-  3. Change state to running

 ### System Calls